DtxdF/AppJail.docs/docs/networking/bridges/intro.md

 !!! warning

     If you use bridges on a host with a packet filter, you should set at least `net.link.bridge.pfil_member` and `net.link.bridge.pfil_bridge`, and depending on your needs, `net.link.bridge.pfil_onlyip` to `0`.
-Read `if_bridge(4)` for an explanation of this sysctls.
+Read `if_bridge(4)` for an explanation of these sysctls.
 If you don't do this you will have no connection with the outside.

 **See also**: